 In response to the Covid-19 shutdowns, Voyageur and the Kentucky Archaeological Survey have posted Creelsboro and the Cumberland: A Living History on our Vimeo Pro streaming service for free viewing and download.
 Dr. David Pollack, Director, Kentucky Archaeological Survey says, that “by launching this streaming video service, the Kentucky Archaeological Survey is making our programs more accessible to the public and to educators everywhere.”

 Voyageur Vimeo Pro website: To access Creelsboro and the Cumberland: A Living History for free viewing and download, please go to: https://vimeo.com/365094588

 To View: Click the play triangle to view, and the full frame button (lower right) to view full screen.

 To Download: Click on the download box below the main title on the Vimeo Pro web page.
 A box will open with five format choice.
 We recommend HD 1080p for the highest resolution.
 It takes 20 minutes to download the HD 1080p digital media file (MP4, 50 MB) depending on your internet service and computer.
 The Creelsboro documentary is being made available for personal home viewing, research and educational purposes.

 Kentucky Educational Television

-Voyageur Media Group, Inc. will add the documentary to its Vimeo On Demand website beginning in March of 2020.
-Stay tuned for details.
-The Kentucky Heritage Council is selling home DVDs (at cost) of Creelsboro and the Cumberland: A Living History.
+The Kentucky Archaeological Survey is selling home DVDs (at cost) of Creelsboro and the Cumberland: A Living History.
 See VOD/DVDs for more information and order forms.